SilverWings47/huddle-landing-page-with-curved-sections/README.md

+# This challenge has been created on 375px and 1440px screen resolutions.

 # Frontend Mentor - Huddle landing page with curved sections solution

 This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.